emnify/product-docs/docs/rest/index.md

 See our GitHub repository for [examples of using the emnify API with JavaScript](https://github.com/emnify/API_Examples_JS).

 :::info
-The [How to use Rest-API via Postman](https://www.emnify.com/developer-blog/postman-emnify-api) guide provides information on how to more efficently work with the emnify REST API.
+The [How to use Rest-API via Postman](https://www.emnify.com/developer-blog/postman-emnify-api) guide provides information on how to more efficiently work with the emnify REST API.
 :::